-- The pending debug exceptions field is saved as clear for all VM exits except the following: - A VM exit caused by an INIT signal, a machine-check exception, or a system-management interrupt (SMI). - A VM exit with basic exit reason "TPR below threshold", "virtualized EOI", "APIC write", or "monitor trap flag." - VM exits that are not caused by debug exceptions and that occur while there is MOV-SS blocking of debug exceptions.
+- A VM exit with basic exit reason "TPR below threshold", 1 "virtualized EOI", "APIC write", or "monitor trap flag." - VM exits that are not caused by debug exceptions and that occur while there is MOV-SS blocking of debug exceptions.